Electric car charging cables and plugs explained

 CCS charging plug

-The Combined Charging System or CCS for short, is the fast charging plug standard in North America (CCS1) and Europe (CCS2).
-It’s called a combined charging system as it supports both AC charging, and DC charging between 50 kW and 350 kW.
+The Combined Charging System, or CCS for short, is the DC rapid-charging plug standard in North America (CCS1) and Europe (CCS2).
+It’s called a combined charging system because it supports both AC and DC charging and integrates the Type 1 and 2 AC charging plugs discussed above in their design.

-Developed in Japan, most CHAdeMO charging plugs enable fast charging of up to 200 kW as well as bidirectional charging.
-At the moment, Asia is leading the way in manufacturing electric cars compatible with CHAdeMO plugs, and CHAdeMO announced that they’ve developed a technology that can charge between 200 kW and 400 kW
+Developed in Japan, the CHAdeMO charging plug enables rapid charging of up to 500 kW as well as bidirectional charging.
+At the moment, Asia is leading the way in manufacturing EVs compatible with CHAdeMO plugs, and CHAdeMO announced that they've developed rapid charging technology capable of power outputs between 500 kW and 900 kW.

-However, these speeds are not widely available across Europe and North America—where CHAdeMO usually only goes up to 63 kW.
-In Europe, since 2018, CHAdeMO plugs have slowly been phased out as CCS2 surpassed these charging speeds and became the gold standard across the continent.
+However, these speeds are not yet widely available and will become more common in Asia as time goes on.
+You may also find CHAdeMo plugs in Europe, however, since 2018, they have slowly been phased out as CCS2 gained in popularity and became the standard across the continent.

 Ready to start charging?